-Snape sharply shook back a lock of dark, lanky hair that had strayed in front of his piercing eyes and took his usual stance, arms folded beneath his black, billowing robes.
+Snape shook back a lock of dark, lanky hair that had strayed in front of his eyes and took his usual stance, arms folded beneath his black, billowing robes.

 Oh, no, thought Harry.
 He could feel his legs beginning to shake as he made his way to the front of the dimly lit room.
-But he quickly recoiled.
+But he steadied himself.

-Get a bloody grip, Harry! he told himself as he came face-to-face with his professor, straightening a bit and staring defiantly at the familiar sneer.
-He's got no proof
+Get a bloody grip, Harry! he thought as he came face-to-face with his professor, straightening a bit and staring defiantly at the familiar sneer.
+He's got no proof.

-"So, you think it's comical to be the catalyst for exploding potions in my classroom?"
+"So, you think it's amusing to be the catalyst for exploding potions in my classroom?"
 It was a statement, not a question.